elastic/elasticsearch-net-example/README.md

 )
 ```

 Here we create a special `nuget-id-keyword` analyzer.
-The built in [Keyword Tokenizer]() simply emits the text as provided as a single token.
+The built in [Keyword Tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/analysis-keyword-tokenizer.html) simply emits the text as provided as a single token.
 We
 then use the `lowercase` filter to lowercase the nuget id as a whole.
 This will allow us to boost exact matches higher without the user having
 to know the correct casing of the nuget id.

-Now that we have registered our custum analyzers we need to update our mapping so that the Id property uses them.
+Now that we have registered our custom analyzers we need to update our mapping so that the Id property uses them.

 ```csharp
 .String(s=>s